florinhegedus/protein_classification/README.md

 ```

 ### Evaluate
-Generate the sample_submission.csv file (predictions of the model on the test set):
+Generate the sample_submission.csv file (predictions of the model on the test set:
 ```
 python evaluate.py config.yaml
 ```